mattvenn/piffin/reaction_timer/lesson-1.md

 Tell the students you forgot your stop watch so you'll have to write one on the computer.
 Start Idle, create a new window and type the above code in.
 When you run the program the counter will start in the `shell`.
 You can adjust the size of the font using the `options -> configure idle` menu.
 Show the students what the output looks like and we'll be recording the shortest and longest time.

 Ensure everyone is ready with their Pi equipment, and then start the program running.
+To end it you'll have to press `ctrl + c`.

-Write down how the fastest and slowest times it took to set up.
+Assign team numbers and write down how the fastest and slowest times it took to set up.

 Remember where you saved the stopwatch program!
 We'll be using it again.